 What is Nuclear Medicine Technology?
 It is a type of medical imaging that helps medical practitioners diagnose and treat body conditions and abnormalities by utilizing a small amount of radioactivity tagged to a pharmaceutical.
 Nuclear medicine technologists administer a wide range of these radiopharmaceuticals to patients and then monitor the characteristics and functions of tissues or organs in which the drugs localize.
 RCGC offers a two-year program in nuclear medicine!
 For more information please contact Advisor, Danielle Leshick.

 This Club meets to discuss a variety of topics related to their field, and host guest speakers during the school year.
 For more information contact Advisor, Susan Purvin or visit us on Facebook.

-Are you interested in science and scientific experiments?
+Are you interested in science?
 Then this is the club for you.
-We will perform simple scientific experiments as well as work within the community by cleaning up littered areas - we also participate in local Fossil Digs!
-Not sure what to do with your science degree or how to get into a top rated University?
+We will perform fun scientific research, volunteer within our local community, host speakers, and go on science-related field trips.
+Not sure what to do with your science degree or how to get into a top rated university?
 Are you having trouble with your science classes?
 Form a study group with your friends from the science club!
 For more information please contact Advisor, Christina Nase.